bSchnepp/Feral/sec/README.md

-This is to make it difficult to target a server running Feral over the Internet (or some RENEGADE network or something), since the attacker must either use this function (difficult, requires remote code execution), or know exactly the system they're targetting, what time it was booted, and details of all the hardware components.... (or somehow otherwise access a cache page holding the IDs, but this is basically the same as the first case.)
+This is to make it difficult to target a server running Feral over the Internet (or some RENEGADE network or something), since the attacker must either use this function (difficult, requires remote code execution, since we don't allow all rwx bits on pages, they have to resort to ROPing, which (hopefully) should thwart all but the most dedicated attackers), or know exactly the system they're targetting, what time it was booted, and details of all the hardware components.... (or somehow otherwise access a cache page holding the IDs, but this is basically the same as the first case.)